davidruvolo51/rheroicons/README.md

 # rheroicons

-rheroicons provides the fantastic SVG icon collection [heroicons](https://github.com/refactoringui/heroicons), developed by [adamwathan](https://github.com/adamwathan) and [sschoger](https://github.com/sschoger), as inline R functions for use in your R-based web projects (i.e., shiny, Rmarkdown, etc.).
+rheroicons gives access to the fantastic SVG icon collection [heroicons](https://github.com/refactoringui/heroicons), developed by [adamwathan](https://github.com/adamwathan) and [sschoger](https://github.com/sschoger), as R functions for use in your R-based web projects (i.e., shiny, Rmarkdown, etc.).
 This package requires no html, css, or javascript dependencies as all SVG icons are rendered inline.

 ## Install